svenssonjoel/lispBM/doc/manual/ch3_concurrency.md

 ```

 This program is stored in the file [hello.lisp](ch3_examples/hello.lisp)
-and you can load it into the REPL if you launched the REPL from the same directory as:
+and you can load it into the REPL if you launched the REPL from the directory where the file is stored:

 ```
 # :load hello.lisp